makersacademy/airport_challenge/README.md

 ```

-For this class I have decided to implement just two classes:
+For this challenge I have decided to implement just two classes:
  Airport
  Plane